-The common cypress (Cupressus sempervirens, L.) is an arboreal species belonging to the genus Cupressus.
+The Mediterranean cypress (Cupressus sempervirens, L.) is an arboreal species belonging to the genus Cupressus.

 From the systematic point of view it belongs to the Domain Eukaryota, Kingdom Plantae, Subarign Tracheobionta, Superdivisione Spermatophyta, Division Pinophyta, Classe Pinopsida, Order Pinales, Family Cupressaceae and then to the Genus Cupressus and to the Specie C. sempervirens.

 The term Cupréssus derives from the Latin name of the common cypress, derived from the Greek κῠπάρισσος cypárissos, in turn of non-Indo-European origin: perhaps from the Akkadian kapárru-ísu balance-tree, or from the Hebrew gopher name of the tree whose wood it was used to build the Ark.
 The specific epithet sempervirens always comes from always verdens and verdens: that is, evergreen.

 Geographic Distribution and Habitat –